Nik-Topel/OpenAscii/README.md

-Open-Ascii is a simple graphics engine, utilizing a terminal as a screen
+Open-Ascii is a simple graphics engine written in pure c, which utilizes the terminal as a screen.

 Features:
 - Draw Pixel